Path-Variable/onvif-cam-poll/README.md

 is a subscription model where the client leaves a callback url and the camera uses this url to post notifications when a new event is created.

-Polling is the most common feature implemented and it is the one that is utilized here.
-The cameras I have used in the making of this script dont support subscription.
+Polling is the most common feature implemented, and it is the one that is utilized here.
+The cameras I have used in the making of this script don't support subscription.

-In order to use the polling script you must provide the mandatory arguments or the script will fail immiediately.
+In order to use the polling script you must provide the mandatory arguments or the script will fail immediately.
 These include the base url of the camera, auth details and a slack webhook to which the notification will be posted.

+It is also possible to provide the cooldown time and give the slack channel and bot token.
+The script will then grab a snapshot from the camera and upload it to slack.
+The bot must have file upload privileges.
+There are more details in this guide [here](https://api.slack.com/methods/files.upload).

 The script was written in Go and therefore must be compiled into a native executable before use like so: